Remove indexes and indexed data

 .tsidxfiles in the index you're deleting.

-disable index CLI command to disable an index without deleting it:
+disable index CLI command to disable an index without removing it:

 splunk disable index <index_name>